mangoejuice/manav-run/pages/2024-10-13-staten-island-half/index.md

 - Finished stretching just in time
 - Didn’t find the pacer

-Overall, I was in a lot more control than Brooklyn Cardio was always comfortable, but I should have eased off in the first half I like this fueling strategy, but getting tired of Maurten (ended up holding in my mouth for a bit) Time to hit the gym, fell off on this
-I think I would have hit my goal if I was consistent leading up to this

 ### Race
 - First three were fast (esp 3)
 - It was a little warm, starting sweating at 2